Ishi: Early life

-In late 1908, a group of surveyors came across the camp inhabited by two men, a middle-aged woman, and an elderly woman.
-These were Ishi, his uncle, his younger sister, and his mother, respectively.
-The former three fled while the latter hid herself in blankets to avoid detection, as she was sick and unable to flee.
-The surveyors ransacked the camp, and Ishi's mother died soon after his return.
-His sister and uncle never returned.
+In 1908, a group of surveyors came across the camp inhabited by two men, a middle-aged woman, and an elderly woman.
+These were Ishi, his uncle, his mother, and a woman who was either a relative or wife of Ishi's.
+The former three fled while the elderly woman tried to hide herself, as she was crippled and unable to flee.
+The surveyors ransacked the camp, taking fur capes, arrows, bows, and nets.
+When Ishi appeared near Oroville three years later, he was alone and communicated through mime that his three companions had all died, his uncle and mother by drowning.

 Arrival into European American society

-After the 1908 encounter, Ishi spent three more years alone in the wilderness.
-Starving and with nowhere to go, Ishi, at around the age of 50, emerged on August 29, 1911, at the Charles Ward slaughterhouse back corral near Oroville, California, after forest fires in the area.
-He was found pre-sunset by Floyd Hefner, son of the next-door dairy owner (who was in town), who was "hanging out", and who went to harness the horses to the wagon for the ride back to Oroville, for the workers and meat deliveries.
-Witnessing slaughterhouse workers included Lewis "Diamond Dick" Cassings, a "drugstore cowboy".
-Later, after Sheriff J.B.
-Webber arrived, the Sheriff directed Adolph Kessler, a nineteen-year-old slaughterhouse worker, to handcuff Ishi, who smiled and complied.
+After the 1908 encounter, Ishi spent three more years in the wilderness.
+It is unknown exactly when the rest of his family died.
+Starving and alone, Ishi, at around the age of 50, emerged on August 29, 1911, at a slaughterhouse near Oroville after forest fires in the area.
+The sheriff had Ishi handcuffed; he smiled and complied.

 The "wild man" caught the imagination and attention of thousands of onlookers and curiosity seekers.
-University of California, Berkeley anthropology professors read about him and "brought him" to the Affiliated Colleges Museum (1903—1931), in an old law school building on the University of California's Affiliated Colleges campus on Parnassus Heights, San Francisco.
-Studied by the university, Ishi also worked as a janitor and lived at the museum for most of the remaining five years of his life.
+University of California, Berkeley anthropology professors read about him and "brought him" to the Affiliated Colleges Museum (1903–1931), in an old law school building on the University of California's Affiliated Colleges campus on Parnassus Heights, San Francisco.
+Studied by the university, Ishi also worked as a janitor and lived at the museum the remaining five years of his life.

-In October 1911, Ishi, Sam Batwi, T. T. Waterman, and A. L. Kroeber, went to the Orpheum Opera House in San Francisco to see Lily Lena (Alice Mary Ann Mathilda Archer, born 1877) the "London Songbird," known for "kaleidoscopic" costume changes.
+In October 1911, Ishi, Sam Batwi, T. T. Waterman, and A. L. Kroeber, went to the Orpheum Opera House in San Francisco to see Lily Lena (Alice Mary Ann Mathilda Archer, born 1877), the "London Songbird," known for "kaleidoscopic" costume changes.
 Lena gave Ishi a piece of gum as a token.